 Once you subscribe to Piano Marvel, you gain access to all 25,000+ songs and exercises, which continues to increase on a daily basis.
 You can sign up with our code “CampHub” to get a discounted monthly price of $12.99 per month.

 Pianu offers entertaining online piano classes for kids.
 You aren’t limited to specific music, with the ability to learn classical music and even pop hits.
-They offer piano lessons for all skill levels, making it an excellent choice for kids who are complete beginners and for those who are more advanced.
+They offer online piano lessons for all skill levels, making it an excellent choice for kids who are complete beginners and for those who are more advanced.

 Pianu has set up an efficient system, where the lessons are enjoyable to the point where it doesn’t seem like a child is learning but instead having fun.
-Your child can play any song they like at no cost with a free account, but for actual lessons and guided classes, the cost is only 14$/month.
+Your child can play any song they like at no cost with a free account, but for actual lessons and guided courses, the cost is only 14$/month.

 They routinely add new songs to their database to keep up with the latest hits and ensure your kid will find something they love to play.
 All that’s needed to get started on their piano courses is a MIDI keyboard or digital piano.